A lot or a little?

 Is it any good?

-Writer/director James DeMonaco -- who previously wrote the screenplays for The Negotiator and the remake of Assault on Precinct 13 -- adds a new wrinkle to the "home invasion" subgenre in THE PURGE.
+The movie has a fascinating premise, but it's too dark for most teens, especially younger ones.
+Writer/director James DeMonaco, who previously wrote the screenplays for The Negotiator and the remake of Assault on Precinct 13, adds a new wrinkle to the "home invasion" subgenre here.
 His idea of the futuristic "purge" brings up many layers of ideas worth discussing.
-The movie is clever enough to begin asking these questions right away and to make the audience implicit in the discourse.
+The Purge is clever enough to begin asking these questions right away and to make the audience implicit in the discourse.
 It's impossible to watch and not wonder, "What would I do?" and "Is this right or wrong?"
 Or, worse, "What if it's a little of both?"

 The movie isn't quite as clever at its story and character level.
 The typical cat-and-mouse chases around the house rely on characters never looking in the right place at the right time, and it becomes clear that they're more important to the movie as representations than as sympathetic characters.
 Only Rhys Wakefield as a strangely polite, intelligent, grinning invader provides anything of human interest.
 Regardless, a movie this smart and ambitious isn't easy to dismiss.